 - 1Prep Your Item

 Make sure to pick a large, well-ventilated area with plenty of space.
 Set up your sprayer tent according to manual instructions and cover your floor and any items in the room with drop cloths or tarp.
+At this stage, we recommend putting on your protective gear if you have not already done so. - 3Thin Chalk Paint

+Most paints are quite thick and would have a difficult time moving through a paint sprayer without getting stuck.
+Luckily, it is easy to thinning paint with water as it is water-based.
 Here is a quick guide on how to thin paint for sprayers.
 Take note of how much paint you have used in the measuring cup, and add between 10 and 20 percent water a little at a time, stirring with your stir stick as you go.
+We recommend lifting some spraying chalk paint up into the air on your stick and pouring it back into the cup; if you can see what looks like a worm shape, the spraying chalk paint is too thick. - 4Filter Your Paint

-This may seem unnecessary, but filtering your paint is vital to achieving a smooth, even finish.
+This may seem unnecessary, but filtering your spraying chalk type paint is vital to achieving a smooth finish.
 Debris, air bubbles, and dried paint can accumulate in the paint pot and block your nozzle.
+To avoid a lot of start spraying chalk type paint while working, filter your more paint into the sprayer using a disposable filter or flour sifter. - 5Test Your Sprayer

 The final bit of prep before painting is to test your sprayer.
-Loading your sprayer up and painting on some scrap cardboard or paper allows you to ensure that the sprayer works properly and has the correct settings activated. - 7Get Painting
+Loading your sprayer up and painting on some scrap cardboard or paper allows you to ensure that the sprayer works properly and has the correct settings activated. - 6Get Painting

-These thin and even coats will lead to an even quicker drying time while saving paint.
-Once done, leave your paint to dry for 1-2 hours and repeat for the required number of layers. - 8Add Distress Detailing (Optional)
+Now it is time for the fun part with the spray gun.
+Apply paint light, even one coat to your entire object in slow, deliberate movements.
+These thin and even one coat will lead to an even quicker drying time while saving paint with a spray gun.
+Once done, leave your paint to dry for 1-2 hours and repeat for the required number of layers with second coat. - 7Add Distress Detailing (Optional)

 If you want a more distressed or shabby chic look, take a rag or sandpaper and wear down some of the painted areas.
-A popular way to do this is to sand the edges and near the corners. - 9Clean Your Sprayer
+A popular way to do this is to sand the edges and near the corners. - 8Clean Your Sprayer

 Once you are happy with the paint job, we recommend cleaning your paint sprayer.
-Take your sprayer apart according to manual instructions and clean any areas touched by paint with soap and water before leaving to dry.
+Take your sprayer apart according to manual instructions and clean any areas touched by too much paint with soap and water before leaving to dry.
+This process should take 5-10 minutes depending on if you're cleaning an airless sprayer or an HVLP spray gun. - 9Apply A Top one coat or Wax

 Once your final layer is dry, you can move on to the last step.
-Applying a top coat or wax finish ensures that your hard work lasts longer and minimizes wear and tear [2].
+Applying a top one coat or two coats or wax durable finish ensures that your hard work lasts longer and minimizes wear and tear [2].
+We recommend applying your desired final durable finish with a paintbrush before leaving it to dry for at least 24 hours.

 Chalk Paint Spraying Questions